asn32/weighted-nmf/README.md

-# Weighted Non-Negative Matrix Factorization
+# wNMF: Weighted Non-Negative Matrix Factorization

 ## About
 `wNMF` implements a simple version of Non-Negative Matrix Factorization (NMF) that utilizes a weight matrix to weight the importance of each feature in each sample of the data matrix to be factorized.